zacstewart/zacstewart.github.io/README.md

 Bayes classifier applies the Bayes theorem with naïve independence assumptions.
 That is, each feature (in this case word counts) is independent from every other one and each one contributes to the probability that an example belongs to a particular class.
-Using our contrive table above, a super spammy word like "Free" contributes to the probability that an email containing it is spam, however, a non-spam email could also contain "Free," balanced out with non-spammy words like "Linux" and "tomorrow."
+Using the contrived table above, a super spammy word like "Free" contributes to the probability that an email containing it is spam, however, a non-spam email could also contain "Free," balanced out with non-spammy words like "Linux" and "tomorrow."

-We instantiate a new `MultinomialNB` and train it by calling `fit`, passing in our feature vector and target vector (the classes that each example belongs to).
+We instantiate a new `MultinomialNB` and train it by calling `fit`, passing in the feature vector and the target vector (the classes that each example belongs to).
 The indices of each vector must be aligned, but luckily Pandas keeps that straight for us.